For immediate release

 - “The Fifth Minnesota at Corinth” by Edwin Blashfield

-- “Father Hennepin at the Falls of St. Anthony” and “The Treaty of Traverse des Sioux” paintings in the Governor's Reception Room will be relocated and interpreted more robustly elsewhere in the Capitol to share more fully the history of this time period, the significance and historical context of the paintings and the perspectives of American Indians and others.
+- “Father Hennepin Discovering the Falls of St. Anthony” and “The Treaty of Traverse des Sioux” paintings in the Governor's Reception Room will be relocated and interpreted more robustly elsewhere in the Capitol to share more fully the history of this time period, the significance and historical context of the paintings and the perspectives of American Indians and others.

 - The “Attack on New Ulm” and “Eighth Minnesota at the Battle of Ta-Ha-Kouty” paintings will be removed from exhibition at the Capitol.
 Discussions will continue about how best to interpret American Indian history within the Capitol, including interactions with other cultures and the contributions of American Indians today.
 Neither painting is original to the Capitol design and both are painful reminders of our shared history.
 The “Attack on New Ulm” portrays one incident during the U.S.-Dakota War of 1862, which not all Dakota supported.
 This painting should not be the primary portrayal of American Indians who have lived in Minnesota for more than 10,000 years.
 The “Battle of Ta-Ha-Kouty” occurred in North Dakota and is more appropriately exhibited elsewhere.